Brand development that increases sales velocity, guaranteed.

 Mission First Branding

 For instance, Liquid Death, a sparkling water brand, aims to get people to drink more water and stop plastic pollution.
-The company puts its mission first without mentioning they are eco-friendly.
+The company puts its mission first without mentioning that it is eco-friendly.
 According to NBC News, anti-Asian hate crimes increased by 339% during 2021.
 During this time, Cukui, a streetwear clothing brand in San Jose, California, launched its branding campaign

 The brand name Cukui represents its multicultural heritage.
 According to the founder, Jason Locquiao, the name combines two words from different cultures.
 In Hawaiian culture, the “kukui nut” symbolizes wisdom and enlightenment, while in Mexican culture, “cucuy” refers to the boogeyman.
 The founders chose the name Cukui to blend these two elements.